 Without treatment, symptoms are likely to get worse as the patient gets older.

-Committing to any form of an effective treatment program for schizophrenia will be incredibly beneficial.
-Treatment of Schizophrenia can help both the individuals who have the mental illness and their friends and loved ones.
+Committing to any form of an effective treatment program for the mental health problem will be incredibly beneficial.
+Treatment can help both the individuals who have the mental illness and their friends and loved ones.

 In several cases, people who suffer from this disorder can live regular lives, while others would have to undergo constant treatment and monitoring.

-Once the symptoms of Schizophrenia are under control, those who suffer from it must continue their therapy program and medication.
+Once the symptoms are under control, those who suffer from it must continue their therapy program and medication.
 Doing so will help maintain momentum in the right direction.

 In addition to therapy, psychosocial support from immediate friends and family can also help manage symptoms.
 With this, patients can learn proper social etiquette, create deep and meaningful bonds with themselves and others.
 It is also essential to avoid potential triggers that may lead to the relapse of symptoms.

 The onset of Schizophrenia often happens during the early phase of adulthood.
 The patient must obtain rigorous professional support and guidance to develop fundamental life skills.
 It will be useful for completing education and eventually sustain a career or business in the future.